Carlos Queiroz: Qatar

 Queiroz was appointed manager of the Qatar national team in February 2023, succeeding Félix Sánchez, who led them at the 2022 FIFA World Cup which they hosted.
 He signed a contract until the 2026 World Cup.

-On 6 December 2023, after twelve matches with Queiroz charge, consisting of four victories, three draws and four losses, the Qatar Football Association announced that his contract had been terminated by mutual agreement, and he had been replaced by Tintín Márquez.
+On 6 December 2023, after twelve matches with Queiroz in charge, consisting of four victories, three draws and four losses, the Qatar Football Association announced that his contract had been terminated by mutual agreement, and he had been replaced by Tintín Márquez.

 Oman

 On 15 July 2025, Queiroz became the head coach of Oman.
-Under his tenure, Oman failed to qualify for the 2026 FIFA World Cup in a heartbreaking fashion, losing to the United Arab Emirates despite holding Qatar goalless.
+Under his tenure, Oman did not qualify for the 2026 FIFA World Cup, finishing last in their fourth-round qualification group after drawing with Qatar and losing to the United Arab Emirates.
+On 22 March 2026, Queiroz stepped down from the Omani national team reportedly due to the region's instability following the 2026 Iran war.

+Ghana

+On 13 April 2026, Queiroz was appointed head coach of the Ghana national team ahead of their participation in the 2026 FIFA World Cup.
+Hence, he became only the second coach, after Bora Milutinović, to appear at five consecutive FIFA World Cup tournaments.
+On 17 June, following Ghana's 1–0 victory over Panama in their opening FIFA World Cup match, he became the oldest manager to win a World Cup match, aged 73 years and 108 days, surpassing the previous record of Otto Rehhagel.
+However, this record was broken later in the same tournament by Hugo Broos.

+He stepped down after his team was eliminated by Colombia in the World Cup Round of 32.
+However, it was announced that he renewed his contract on 2 September 2026.

 Controversy

 Prior to the final 2014 World Cup qualification match against South Korea, Queiroz was angered by the comment made from Choi Kang-hee, the head coach of South Korea, who complained that Iran did not provide the training facilities with sufficient qualities during South Korea's away qualification match against Iran on 17 October 2012.
 Choi stated that South Korea would defeat Iran to help Uzbekistan qualify for the World Cup finals with South Korea, and that Iran would have to watch the World Cup on television.
-In response, Queiroz severely criticized Choi in his official comments and mocked him by wearing a T-shirt displaying Choi's face.
+In response, Queiroz criticized Choi in his official comments and mocked him by wearing a T-shirt displaying Choi's face.

 After Iran's victory against South Korea in their final qualification match, Queiroz showed his anger at the South Korean national coach with a raised fist gesture, which was deemed offensive by the South Korean players and staff, almost causing a fight between the two teams.
 As a result of the altercations, Sosha Makani was suspended for their opening match of the 2014 World Cup.
 Queiroz had answered previously to Choi that Iran had fairly shared what they had with the South Korean national team on their visit to Iran.